Just add WATER: WebAssembly-based Circumvention Transports: Introduction

 Discovering, implementing, and operationalizing circumvention techniques like these can be burdensome, requiring new code and configurations to be written, packaged, approved for distribution by app stores, and pushed to users.
 Furthermore, each circumvention tool may need to write and maintain their own version specific to their environment, potentially built using an entirely different programming language, adding to the cost.

 \FigOverview

 In this paper, we introduce an approach to ease the burden of developing and deploying new circumvention techniques in the ongoing censorship arms race.
-Our technique, \water (\waterfullname), uses WebAssembly, a binary instruction format that has runtime support across several platforms including web browsers and mobile devices.
-WebAssembly applications can be written in high-level languages like C or Rust, and compiled to a cross-platform binary.
-These binaries can make low-level system calls to make network connections, thanks to standards like the WebAssembly System Interface (WASI)~\cite{wasi}.
-We extend these tools and standards to make \water, a library that allows circumvention tools to integrate portable circumvention techniques.
+Our technique uses WebAssembly, a binary instruction format with runtime support across various platforms, including web browsers and mobile devices.
+WebAssembly programs can be written in high-level languages such as C or Rust, and compiled into a universal binary that runs on any platform with just a WebAssembly runtime.
+We extend their use cases with WebAssembly System Interface~\cite{wasi} (WASI) to allow such compiled binaries to make low-level system calls related to network sockets and perform I/O operations by defining an experimental interface for WebAssembly Transport Module (WATM), which will be described in detail in Section~\ref{sec:watm-design}.
+We also create \water, a runtime library allowing circumvention tools to use portable circumvention techniques from WATMs.

-To use \water, a circumvention tool integrates our \water library in their client.
-Then, circumventors can build cross-platform \water binaries that implement new circumvention techniques.
-These \water binaries can be distributed to users over existing data channels.
-For instance, a technique that implements a fully-encrypted proxy could be written once, and distributed to a myriad of circumvention tools as a WATM, despite the tools using different software languages and libraries.
+To use \water, a circumvention tool integrates our \water library into their client-side program or application.
+Then, circumventors can build universal WATMs that implement new circumvention techniques.
+These WATMs can then be distributed to users over existing data channels, avoiding the need to update the whole app, which involves censored mobile app stores or dealing with blocked CDNs.
+One use case can be a technique that implements a fully encrypted proxy, written once and distributed to a myriad of circumvention tools as a WATM, despite the tools using different software languages and libraries.

-Because \water binaries can be shared as data, they can be easier to distribute than existing software updates, which may have to take place over censored mobile app stores or through blocked CDNs.
-In contrast, \water binaries can be distributed over any available channel.